catmorbid/cybergod-mkdocs/docs/character-creation/persona.md

 | Experienced | 3       | +2           | 3       | 6         | 8      | 4        |
 | Junior      | 4       | +1           | 4       | 7         | 6      | 2        |
 | Fresh       | 5       | Normal       | 5       | 8         | 4      | 0        |

+## Engrams

+Engrams are strong memories deeply embedded in the character's digital psyche.
+Distant memories of past lives, vivid traumas and deep-rooted habits that make the character who they are, and define their humanity.
+Death and Rebirth are traumatizing and can result in the corruption of the Digital Psyche, represented by loss of Engrams.

+Write down 1-5 engrams, filling one of the five available slots.
+The number of engrams determines the character's experience where lower number means more experience.
+Since each death takes away a little bit, it is presumed that the longer you've been in the game, the more you've died and traumatized.
+You have a past, and it's not a nice one.

+Each Engram adds a point of **Resolve** and some **Skill Points**, but will cost you **Upgrade Points**.
+The total number of Engrams also determines a modifier to your [[#Mental State|Mental State factors]], leading you further away from humanity.

 **Engram Slots**